nhat-14/nhat-14.github.io/books_completed.md

 parent: Reading
 ---

-# Novels
-- Chuyện xứ Lang Biang by Nguyễn Nhật Ánh.
-- Harry Potter and the Philosopher's Stone by J. K. Rowling.
-- Harry Potter and the Prisoner of Azkaban by J. K. Rowling.
-- Harry Potter and the Goblet of Fire by J. K. Rowling.
-- Harry Potter and the Order of the Phoenix by J. K. Rowling.
-- Harry Potter and the Half-Blood Prince by J. K. Rowling.
-- Harry Potter and the Deathly Hallows by J. K. Rowling.
-- Lịch Sử Việt Nam Bằng Tranh by Trần Bạch Đằng.
-- The Alchemist by Paulo Coelho.
-- Tôi là Bêtô by Nguyễn Nhật Ánh.
-- Romance of the Three Kingdoms by Luo Guanzhong.

 # Economy and Finance
 - Learn to Earn by Peter Lynch.
 - One Up On Wall Street by Peter Lynch.